HP - Occupational Therapy Graduate Program

 Research: Master's Thesis

 An independent research project is to be selected and executed under the direction of an OT department faculty member by those students electing to pursue a thesis track.
 The project may be in any area related to occupational therapy.
 Repeatable for credit - minimum four credits, maximum six.
-Prerequisite: OT 760; admission to graduate Occupational Therapy Program.
+Prerequisite: OT 760; admission to Occupational Therapy Program.
 Pass/Fail grading.
 Offered Occasionally.